Ijaz101/GE-Analytics/README.md

 | Average Order Value   |   $1.98K  |    $2.01K  | **+1.5%**   |

-The customer base declined from approximately 6.6K customers to 3.0K, representing a reduction of approximately 54.5%.
+The customer base declined from approximately **6.6K customers to 3.0K**, representing a reduction of approximately 54.5%.

-Customer retention also decreased substantially, from 30.8% to 13.2%, a reduction of 17.6 percentage points.
+Customer retention also decreased substantially, from **30.8% to 13.2%**, a reduction of **17.6 percentage points.**

-At the same time, Average Order Value remained relatively stable, increasing slightly from approximately $1.98K to $2.01K.
+At the same time, **Average Order Value remained relatively stable**, increasing slightly from approximately **$1.98K to $2.01K.**

-Orders per customer, however, declined from 1.41 to 1.15, indicating lower purchasing frequency among customers.
+Orders per customer, however, declined from **1.41 to 1.15**, indicating lower purchasing frequency among customers.

 🔎 Key Customer Finding

 The combination of these metrics provides an important perspective on the sales decline.

-While customers who placed orders maintained a relatively similar average order value, the business had fewer customers and fewer orders per customer.
+While customers who placed orders maintained a relatively similar average order value, the business had **fewer customers and fewer orders per customer.**

-Therefore, the customer analysis suggests that the decline in sales is associated more strongly with customer volume and purchasing frequency than with a major reduction in average transaction value.
+Therefore, the customer analysis suggests that the decline in sales is associated more strongly with customer **volume and purchasing frequency** than with a major reduction in average transaction value.

 👤 Sales by Age Category